 “Your body is more insulin-sensitive during the follicular phase and utilizes carbs better.”

-- Much research has been done on this topic, but unfortunately, “the results of human studies designed to investigate changes in insulin sensitivity through the menstrual cycle Can Cycle Syncing Help With Your Period? “” View Source .”
+- Much research has been done on this topic, but unfortunately, “the results of human studies designed to investigate changes in insulin sensitivity through the menstrual cycle have proved inconclusive Can Cycle Syncing Help With Your Period? “” View Source .”
 So we don’t know for sure how insulin sensitivity is related to your menstrual cycle phases.

 “Cortisol is going to be lower than estrogen in your body during the follicular phase allowing you to build muscle quicker.”

-- While it’s true that WebMd “What Is Cortisol?”
+- While it’s true that cortisol WebMd “What Is Cortisol?”
 View Source is catabolic and helps you build muscle quicker, we don’t know how high it will be in your body compared to estrogen.
-All we know is that Frontiers in Endocrinology “Higher Circulating Cortisol in the Follicular vs. Luteal Phase of the Menstrual Cycle: A Meta-Analysis” View Source may be higher in the follicular phase compared to the luteal phase.
+All we know is that cortisol levels Frontiers in Endocrinology “Higher Circulating Cortisol in the Follicular vs. Luteal Phase of the Menstrual Cycle: A Meta-Analysis” View Source may be higher in the follicular phase compared to the luteal phase.

 “The keto or paleo diet may help cool down your body during the menstrual phase.”